Physical Address

 Contents

-Uranus’s extreme tilt gives it the most extreme seasons in the solar system.
-Each pole gets about 42 years of continuous sunlight, followed by 42 years of darkness.
-Here’s a table showing the breakdown:
+Due to its unusual tilt, Uranus experiences the most extreme seasonal variations of any planet in the solar system.
+Each pole is subjected to approximately 42 years of continuous sunlight followed by 42 years of darkness.

 Location on Uranus | Duration of Daylight | Duration of Darkness |